snr2042954/gmfi/README.md

 # gmfi

-gmfi is a self-hosted life gamification dashboard for tracking habits, nutrition, workouts, reading, hobbies, progression, and weekly achievements.
+gmfi is a self-hosted life-gamification dashboard for tracking habits, nutrition, workouts, reading, personal routines, progression, and weekly achievements.

-The application is intentionally simple:
+The application is intentionally small and configuration-driven:

 - Flask serves the web application.
-- SQLite stores historical activity.
+- SQLite stores personal history and progression data.
-- YAML files define configurable game content.
+- YAML defines quests, XP rewards, progression, skills, ranks, and achievements.
-- Jinja templates render the UI.
+- Jinja templates render the interface.
 - Docker provides the production deployment.
-- Tailscale can be used to access the app privately on a home server.
+- Tailscale provides private access to the home server.
+- Multiple users run separate gmfi containers with separate databases.
+- The quest catalog can be shared between users while activity history remains private per user.

-The main design goal is to keep **configuration separate from application logic**.
+The main design principle is:

+**configuration should remain separate from application logic whenever practical.**

-Most changes to quests, XP values, skills, level titles, ranks, and trophies should be possible without editing Python code.
+Adding quests, changing XP values, adjusting progression, or defining trophies should generally happen through YAML rather than by rewriting Python.

 ---

 # Core concepts

-gmfi uses four main concepts:
+gmfi revolves around five main concepts:

 1. Quests
 2. Quest logs
 3. Progression
 4. Achievements / trophies
+5. Per-user quest state

-A quest is something the user can complete once per day.
+A quest is something that can be completed at most once per day.

-Examples:
+Examples include:

 - take vitamins
-- eat 4 eggs
 - read pages
+- go for a walk
+- eat fruit
 - go jogging
 - go cycling
-- complete a push workout
+- complete a strength workout
 - spend time on a hobby
+- complete a user-created task

 Some quests are simple yes/no completions.

-Other quests have a measurement attached to them, such as:
+Other quests are measurable.

+Examples of measurements include:

 - kilometers
 - pages